 The table below displays the results of the three main analyses by whether the roles are remote or not.

 Our spot-check had previously suggested that just under half of available roles were remote.
 However the proportion has soared to 68% (74% if optional, partly remote, or unclear roles are counted as 0.5, as they were in the spot-check), perhaps reflecting a wider shift in working patterns in the wake of COVID-19.
 Note, however, that only 21% of roles were listed under “Anywhere” for the “Country” column, and that many of these roles still had some restrictions on location, e.g. anywhere within Asia, or a preference for candidates from a specific location; only 11% were fully remote from any location with no stated preference for one location or another.

 The evidence above is quite consistent in suggesting that it is easier to find high-quality candidates for remote roles than location-specific roles.
 However, this is quite weak evidence that making a role remote makes it notably easier to attract high-quality candidates.
 For instance, it may be that the sorts of roles that need to be in a specific location tend to be roles that are more difficult to hire for for other reasons.

-We conducted information on a number of other variables for which we aren’t detailing the findings in the main report here, although they can still be seen in the “Full results” spreadsheet.
+We conducted information on a number of other variables for which we aren’t detailing the findings in the main report here.
 A number of methodological difficulties make the findings for paid versus unpaid roles and role location especially difficult to interpret.
 The “Organisation mostly targets one country” category (used in comparison to the “International” category) is disproportionately focused in the Global South, so shares some of the same limitations.
 Additionally, for several organisational variables, most of the categories looked quite similar to each other or had mixed and unclear findings.

 However, with regards to the “Organisation work type” variable, the category for research / meta charities stood out, with the findings suggesting that it is relatively easy to find high-quality candidates for this type of work: